-We have not declared or paid a cash dividend on our common stock during the nine most recent fiscal years.
+We have not declared or paid a cash dividend on our common stock in over ten years.
 We have no current intention to declare or pay cash dividends on our common stock in the foreseeable future.
 In addition, the Credit Facility contains certain restrictions on our ability to pay dividends.
-See Note 16-Debt, in the notes to the consolidated financial statements included elsewhere in this annual report.
+See Note 15-Debt, in the notes to the consolidated financial statements included elsewhere in this annual report.
 The declaration, payment and amount of future cash dividends, if any, will be at the discretion of our board of directors.
 As a result, capital appreciation, if any, of our common stock will be the sole source of gain for the foreseeable future for holders of our common stock.